LagKV: Lag-Relative Information of the KV Cache Tells Which Tokens Are Important: Ablations

 \subsection{LongBench}

-For LongBench dataset, the {\it LagKV} method performs very well across different ratios and lag sizes.
-When $r=2 \times$, for different $L$, it shows nearly zero loss compared to the baseline in both models.
+For the LongBench dataset, the method performs very well across different ratios and lag sizes.
 When $L=1024,r=8 \times$, the method still retains approximate $90\%$ of the baseline performance.
 Since the compression ratio will increase when $L$ decreases, the worse case is $L=128,r=8 \times$ for both models but the method maintains at least $85\%$ of the baseline performance.